C-Chads/tinygl/README.md

 The library is now configured properly for RGBA rendering.
 Note that the output *is actually ABGR* but adjusting it is easy, see the SDL examples under SDL_EXAMPLES (They require SDL 1.2 and Mixer to compile)

+It is a notable loss in this version of TinyGL that 16 bit color support was removed.
+The only supported mode is 32 bit

+This was done to keep this library maintainable.

 # Here is the old description of TinyGL, saved for historical/attribution purposes: